ember-learn/ember-blog/content/the-ember-times-issue-171.md

 }
 ```

 The blog recommends to never assign from a property on `args` to a local class field in a Glimmer component because changes to the parent will never be reflected in the component.
-You should instead use getters which are re-executed when invoked unlike a class field which just has whatever value it has originally.
+You should instead use getters which are re-executed when invoked unlike a class field which only has whatever value it has originally.

 Read the full blog post on [Chris’s blog](https://v5.chriskrycho.com/journal/understanding-args-in-glimmer-components/).